 - Total Marks: 100 (GA = 15, B to H = 85)

-GATE officials have given a specific code for various papers with the help of that code, candidates can easily know about their paper.
+GATE officials have given a specific code for various papers; with the help of that code, candidates can easily know about their paper.
 This also helps during form filling and for various purposes.
-The subject and paper codes are given in the table below
+GATE Exam paper code are given in the table below

 ---|---|---|